Our New River Club – Even More of the Good Things

-Executive Chef Jim Spratling continually composes dishes that reflect where our members have been, and where they intend to go.
+Executive Chef Jim Spratling continually composes dishes that reflect where our owners have been, and where they intend to go.
 The hometown heritage of cities across North America turns up in Callawassie Island Club cuisine, alongside and often blended with the blessings of the rich seafood and fresh produce tradition of our Carolina coast.
-The worldly intelligence of dining influences from around the world, too, show up in Callawassie Island cuisine, because many of our members had international careers, and many more travel avidly now.
+The worldly intelligence of dining influences from around the world, too, show up in Callawassie Island cuisine, because many of our owners had international careers, and many more travel avidly now.
 Chef Jim orchestrates these elements with an uncanny sense of balance.

 As he turned his attention to the new River Club, Chef Jim envisioned a harmony.
 The kitchen at the new River Club is profoundly redesigned to make this harmony possible.
 His menu for the River Club now includes favorites offered at the main Clubhouse – dishes he felt that both facilities should offer, like burgers or shrimp and grits – a few fine-dining entrees to make celebrating and entertaining at the River Club an option we might call “fine casual” – including eight local and regional beers – and also some decidedly casual and fun choices, like pizza, that will be exclusive at the River Club.
 So, Club members will feel instantly at home and still enjoy a menu that is River Club-inspired and right for the beautiful, natural setting.